 Moldova is a relatively cheap country to begin with but, if you’re looking to save some money, here are some added ways to cut your costs:

 - Take a free walking tour – Chisinau offers a couple of free walking tours led by local guides.
 They’re a good way to get introduced to the city and its history and culture.
-Your Friend in Moldova is one of the most reputable tours available.
-Just be sure to tip!
+Just be sure to tip your guide!

 - Wild camp – If you really want to save money in Moldova, wild camping is perfectly legal and safe on public land.